strom87/validator-go/README.md

 ### Types
     min
-        Minimum length of a string or value of a number max
+        Minimum length of a string or value of a number.

+    max
-        Maximum length of a string or value of a number between
+        Maximum length of a string or value of a number.

+    between
-        Length of a string between two numbers or a numberic value between two numbers required
+        Length of a string between two numbers or a numberic value between two numbers.

+    required
-        Checks that the length of a string is longer then zero or that a number is greater than zero
+        Checks that the length of a string is longer then zero or that a number is greater than zero.

     equals
-        Validates that two properties have the same value regexp
+        Validates that two properties have the same value.

+    regexp
-        Runs regexp agains a string, only work with string values
+        Runs regexp agains a string, only work with string values.

 ### Multiple validation types
 You can have multiple validation types on the same property, just separeate each propery with character | (pipe)